DannyCarter/API_HostedFields/README.md

 Once the server is running you'll be presented with a `Payment Form`, which uses [Hosted Fields](https://developer.paypal.com/braintree/docs/guides/hosted-fields/overview).

-Fill in the form with your information and use card number `4111 1111 1111 1111`
+Fill out the form with your desired information and use card number `4111 1111 1111 1111`

 Once you've completed the form, click `SUBMIT HERE` and you'll be presented with a page that will tell you if your transaction attempt was successful or not.

 ## Display the last 90 days of transactions

-Once you've reached the next page you're also presented with the option to create `another transaction` or display the last `90 days of transactions`
+Once you've reached the page that informs you of the transaction's status you're also presented with the option to create `another transaction` or display the last `90 days of transactions`

+If you choose to display the last `90 days of transactions` you'll also be given the option to create `another transaction`.

 ## Testing